AliPourmand/1D_binary_star_properties/README.txt

 # 1D_binary_star_properties

+The main purpose of this repository is to provide numerical tables describing binary properties.
+The description of the method with which the tables were obtained can be found in the accomponiing paper ``Properties of binary systems in a one-dimensional approximation".
+IF you use the tables in your research, we ask you to cite the paper.

-The provided codes have been made with the purpose of obtaining the 1D effective acceleration a star in a binary system feels (which is a function of the distance to the center of the star).
+The provided sample code demonstrates how to obtaine the 1D effective acceleration a star in a binary system feels (which is a function of the distance to the center of the star).

 The effective acceleration at each local zone of the star is a function of the following parameters, which have been denoted in the way they appear in the gravity_table_use_example.f90 code: